 dodo login

-Open your browser to the Dodo Payments API Keys page
+Open your browser to the Dodo Payments API Keys page.

-Prompt you to enter your API Key
+Prompt you to paste your API Key.

 The CLI includes two powerful tools for testing webhooks during development: a listener that forwards live test webhooks to your local server, and a trigger that sends mock webhook payloads to any endpoint.